nk2IsHere/funlang/README.md

 ### TODO:
 - Write tests (😂👌👌👌👌)
-- Fix type inteference (works quiet badly, breaks on inferring lambdas)
+- Restrict usage of tyvar type agruments only for handling polytypes
 - Add where construction
 - Add examples on types, match and where constructions
 - Add modules (separate files with types and its specific functions)